-The older we get the harder it is for us to fall back into our dreams and really go there.
-As children we seem to be free to let our imaginations run wild.
+The older we get the harder it is for us to fall back into our imaginations and really go there.
+As children we're free to let our imaginations run wild.
 A cardboard box can become the palace from Frozen.
-Fingers and thumbs can become a pair of 1890 era Colt 45 revolvers.
-Beds can become spaceships soaring through the universe.
+We spread our arms out, bellow, and become dragons.
+We turn our beds into spaceships soaring through the universe.

-Then decades of institutionalization breaks it all down.
-We're left with mortgages, medical insurance concerns, and PTA meetings.
+Then decades of institutionalization and adulthood pushes it away.
+We're left with mortgages, medical insurance, and PTA meetings.
 Our imaginations are forced out of us by reality and adulthood.
 Fantasy was kid stuff.

-For many of us, this is why we play D&D. It lets us tap back into the realm of make believe and share in deep stories of high adventure.
-And, unlike when we were kids, these stories can be incredibly vivid and detailed and intricate.
+D&D lets us be kids again.
+It lets us tap back into the realm of make believe and share in deep stories of high adventure.
+And, unlike when we were kids, we can use our experiences to make these stories incredibly vivid, detailed, and intricate.
 As adults, the worlds of our imaginations can be incredible.

-Our imaginations can build from the best of both worlds, as imaginative as a child's fantasty and as intricate as our years of experience living in the real world with real people.
+Our imaginations can build from the best of both worlds, as imaginative as a child's fantasy filled with the details of our years of experience living in the real world with real people.

-Even when we play D&D. Even when we run the games.
-We're still afraid to "go there".
-We write out our maps and we calculate our attack scores, but do we ever really put ourselves into the minds and bodies of our characters?
+Even when we play D&D we're often still afraid to "go there".
+We write out our maps and we calculate our attack scores, but do we really put ourselves into the minds and bodies of our characters?
 Do we see the city of Waterdeep the way our characters would?
 What does it sound like?
 What does it smell like?
 What does it look like when we let a volley of magic missiles soar from our fingers?

-It's hard to let go.
+It's hard to let go of our inhibitions.
 We've had years, often decades, of experiences that tell us that we need to grow up.
 We're afraid of getting made fun of.
 Even at a D&D game surrounded by our friends we might be too self conscious to really get into our characters and just let go of ourselves to fall into the story.
 It's scary.

 How did that guard get all the scars on the leather straps of her armor?
 What does the roasted duck taste like at the Yawning Portal?
 What does the cobblestone street feel like in Daggerford?

-When we're playing D&D, we can give ourselves permission to fall away from the real world for a little while and let ourselves experience the world.
-We can close our own eyes and visualize what we're hearing from our DM's narrative.
+When we're playing D&D, we can give ourselves permission to fall away from the real world for a little while and let ourselves experience the worlds in our games.
+We can close our eyes and visualize what we're hearing from our DM's narrative.
 As a DM, we can build incredible and rich views of the world for our players as long as we're willing to fall into it ourselves.

 We have the best virtual reality equipment in the world right in our heads.
 We were born with it.
 It has evolved over half a million years to let us imagine worlds that aren't in front of us.
 We used to love it as a child before we stuck it in a drawer just about the time we started to worry about our SAT scores.
 It's time to open that drawer, put it back on, and step through the door.